Babywearing

 Babywearing is the practice of wearing or carrying a baby in a sling or in another form of carrier.
 Babywearing has been practiced for millennia around the world.
 Babywearing is a form of baby transport which can be used for as long as mutually desired, often until toddlerhood and beyond.
 In the industrialized world, babywearing has gained popularity in recent decades.
 Part of the reason for this shift is due to the influence of advocates of attachment parenting.

 History

-An early example of skin-to-skin infant care is the traditional Inuit woman's garment, the amauti, had a large pouch at the back where the baby would sit against the mother's bare back.
+An early example of skin-to-skin infant care is the traditional Inuit woman's garment, the amauti, which has a large pouch at the back where the baby can sit against the mother's bare back.

 The Dayak people of Borneo traditionally employed a wooden baby carrier called a bening.

 Benefits

 Woman demonstrates how to use a stretch wrap style sling.

 Pediatrician Dr. William Sears coined the phrase attachment parenting to describe an approach emphasizing the facilitation of strong bonds between a child and their parents.
 Sears attributes many benefits to babywearing and holding children generally.